Phone numbers

 In these situations, you may become dependent on the rush of finding someone new who is attracted to you.
 The condition hijacks the early stages of dating and you can find yourself wanting to repeat these stages despite the painful consequences.
 Often, this co-dependent behaviour is linked to low self-esteem, derived from emotional neglect or abuse in childhood.

-The emotional and psychological impact of sex and love addiction can be profound, with dysfunctional behaviour associated with the disorders leading to or stemming from symptoms and mental health conditions including:
+The emotional and psychological impact of sex and love addiction can be profound.
+The associated dysfunctional behaviour can either lead to or stem from mental health conditions including:

 • Anxiety